Mynusjanai/japanese_classification/README.md

 # Modeling & Results
-After our EDA and feature engineering we were ready to begin our modeling the process.<br>
+After our EDA and feature engineering, we were ready to begin our modeling the process.<br>
 The data was trained on KNN and Random Forest shallow algorithms initially, and then a CNN and cuDNN model in the cloud using AWS' EC2 instance package.
-Environment was run in virtual machine using g4dn Nvidia Tesla GPU architecture.<br>
+The environment was run in a virtual machine using g4dn Nvidia Tesla GPU architecture.<br>

 Pre-merge our dataset sizes for modeling were:
 * Hiragana: 11,360 image classes